New Zealand says travel bubble with parts of Australia could be within reach

 Australian Prime Minister Scott Morrison and others had argued in favor of an even faster easing of restrictions in the state, echoing concerns about the economic and mental health effects of prolonged curbs.

-The state’s tourism industry, which accounts for around 110,000 jobs, has been hit particularly hard.
-Despite the announcement of a $177 million infrastructure and tourism stimulus package last week, a significant number of jobs are expected to disappear over the coming months, with lingering uncertainty over when international tourism will resume.
+The state’s tourism industry, which accounts for about 110,000 jobs, has been hit particularly hard.
+Despite the announcement of a $177 million infrastructure and tourism stimulus package last week, a significant number of jobs are expected to disappear over the coming months, with lingering uncertainty about when international tourism will resume.

-But further south, on the Australian island state of Tasmania, the potential arrivals of New Zealand visitors within weeks was greeted with enthusiasm on Monday.
+But farther south, on the Australian island state of Tasmania, the potential arrivals of New Zealand visitors within weeks was greeted with enthusiasm on Monday.

-“New Zealand’s a sleeping giant market for us, potentially,” Luke Martin, the CEO of Tasmania’s Tourism Industry Council, told the Australian Broadcasting Corporation.
+“New Zealand’s a sleeping giant market for us, potentially,” Luke Martin, the chief executive of Tasmania’s Tourism Industry Council, told the Australian Broadcasting Corp.

 Antonia Noori Farzan contributed to this report.